 As plentiful as they might be, the reality is online friends aren’t enough, and real-world connections will always be more powerful.
 Indeed, although social media offers the possibility to stay in touch with friends and even to make new connections, it shouldn’t be seen as a replacement for real-life friendships.
 In fact, what really makes a difference is the depth of the connections we have with others.
 Some psychologists claim that just having one meaningful friendship can make a world of a difference.

 Additionally, variety within friendships is also important.
-It’s natural to look for people who are 'like us', but it’s helpful to expand our circle of friends to include people with different ages, backgrounds, interests, etc. Each of them will bring something new into our lives, making for a richer social experience.
+It’s natural to look for people who are 'like us', but it’s helpful to expand our circle of friends to include people with different backgrounds, interests, etc. Age-gap friendships are also beneficial.
+Each of them will bring something new into our lives, making for a richer social experience.

 Interestingly, the founder of a friendship site said we tend to replace half our close friends every seven years.
 As we go through different stages in life, our needs and interests change, so we’re more likely to be drawn to different types of people.